DoganM95/Ovpn-To-Proxy-Adapter/README.md

 - The `.ovpn` file to use is not provided as file, but as a name (string).
 The Transmission-service fetches the corresponding file and handles the rest
 - The vpn providers supported are listed at [vpn-configs-contrib](https://github.com/haugene/vpn-configs-contrib)
 - The script parameters for `spawn.sh` below must be entered in the same order as listed
-- when creating a proxy, the `.ovpn` can be added also, it will be removed by the script anyway
+- When creating a proxy, the `.ovpn` can be added also, it will be removed by the script anyway
+- Batch craeting with restart argument `on-failure:5` is recommended, as non-functional vpn's won't constantly try to restart but stay stopped

 ### Script parameters